Information access representations and social capital in networks: Information Access: Mathematical Representation, Clustering, and Analyses

 The information access representation $R^G_{\bm{\alpha}}$ represents each vertex of the graph as a point in an $n$-dimensional space.
-Two points are close in this space if they have similar views of information flow to other nodes.
-It is then a natural next step to try and group nodes together based on this proximity, i.e., to compute a graph clustering.
+Two points are close in this space if they have similar views of information flow to/from other nodes, i.e. similar information access privilege or social capital.
+This thus allows us to group together nodes based on this proximity, i.e. to compute a graph clustering.

 Formally, we will endow this space with an $\ell_2$ norm, which then allows us to use standard clustering techniques.
 Throughout this work, we'll use $k$-means, though other standard clustering techniques can be easily applied to the representation.
 We will call the clustering resulting from applying $k$-means clustering to the information access representation for a given $\alpha$ and $k$ desired clusters the \emph{information access clustering} of a network.